kstefanich/Rymedi/group-1/4rapidtest-suites/README.md

 **Overview**

 The Rymedi rapidtest Platform has multiple modules covering different work streams and User Groups.
-Modules are accessible based on the User Role.
+Modules are accessible based on the User Role. k

 1. h